datvuny/dsa_Practice/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-`dsa_Practice` is my attempts to completing neetcode blind dsa problems using JavaScipt
+`dsa_Practice` is my attempt to completing neetcode blind dsa problems using JavaScipt

 <p align="right">(<a href="#readme-top">back to top</a>)</p>